 THIS INTERVIEW WAS TAKEN IN 2014 AND REPUBLISHED AS PART OF A REVIVAL SERIES.

 So, let us get started.
 Here goes our first question.

 How did you come to the online world, and especially blogging and internet marketing?
-How much the money from blogging matters to you?
+How much does the money from blogging matter to you?

-Until a few years ago, I was a hard core software developer, enjoying the life and work in USA.
+Until a few years ago, I was a hardcore software developer, enjoying life and work in the USA.
 Blogging was a big deal for me with hundreds of people working with me directly or indirectly, but I could never imagine quitting my primary job.
-Blogging doesn’t have the glamour of corporate world.
-Eventually I realized there are lot of people depending on the income from the Spider Network to make their living and it was becoming tough for me to manage my primary job, my family life and the blogging which included over 40 websites.
+Blogging doesn’t have the glamour of the corporate world.
+Eventually, I realized there are a lot of people depending on the income from the Spider Network to make their living and it was becoming tough for me to manage my primary job, my family life, and the blogging which included over 40 websites.

-How was your life in USA?
+How was your life in the USA?
 What do you feel after returning to India?
-Did you ever consider going back to USA?
+Did you ever consider going back to the USA?

 Ans.: Well, they are far different.
-In USA, people want to enjoy their life and keep their worries aside.
+In the USA, people want to enjoy their life and keep their worries aside.
 They do celebrate their lives.
-In India, we always have worries and reasons not to enjoy the life.
-Even if someone do not have any worries, they will just carry the worries of their friends and relatives.
-Both have its own advantages and disadvantages.
+In India, we always have worries and reasons not to enjoy life.
+Even if someone does not have any worries, they will just carry the worries of their friends and relatives.
+Both have their own advantages and disadvantages.
 We have been trying to take the best out of both sides of the world.
-We had one of the best backyard vegetable gardens in our neighborhood in USA.
+We had one of the best backyard vegetable gardens in our neighborhood in the USA.

-After we moved to India, life has become more serious and we have less time for the kind of fun we had in USA.
+After we moved to India, life became more serious and we had less time for the kind of fun we had in the USA.
 It is a completely different way of living.
-We enjoyed the American life when we were in USA and now are enjoying our life in the Indian way.
+We enjoyed the American life when we were in the USA and now are enjoying our life in the Indian way.

 What would you advise to people having a similar dream like you, i.e. making it big in their own home country?